Human impact on the environment: Military

 General military spending and military activities have marked environmental effects.
 The United States military is considered one of the worst polluters in the world, responsible for over 39,000 sites contaminated with hazardous materials.
 Several studies have also found a strong positive correlation between higher military spending and higher carbon emissions where increased military spending has a larger effect on increasing carbon emissions in the Global North than in the Global South.
 Military activities also affect land use and are extremely resource-intensive.

 The military does not solely have negative effects on the environment.
 There are several examples of militaries aiding in land management, conservation, and greening of an area.
 Additionally, certain military technologies have proven extremely helpful for conservationists and environmental scientists.

 As well as the cost to human life and society, there is a significant environmental impact of war.
-Scorched earth methods during, or after war have been in use for much of recorded history but with modern technology war can cause a far greater devastation on the environment.
+Scorched earth methods during, or after war have been in use for much of recorded history, but with modern technology, war can cause a far greater devastation on the environment.
 Unexploded ordnance can render land unusable for further use or make access across it dangerous or fatal.

+Nuclear weapons/fallout

+The detonation of nuclear weapons results in the spread of nuclear fallout, which causes ecological damage and in a hypothetical large-scale nuclear exchange, could cause a global mass extinction event.